 A Star ceiling can be one of the most delightful finishes to a home cinema room possible.
-We’ve partnered with Starscape to install their wonderful Infinity Star ceiling.
-This is made up of black felt covered panels populated with fibre-optic “stars”.
+We’ve partnered with Starscape to enable us to install their wonderful Infinity Star ceilings.
+These are made up of black felt covered panels populated with fibre-optic “stars”.
 The fibres are bundled together to a simple ferrule, which allows a number of panels to be driven from an LED light source.
-Using fibre optics means that only one source is needed and is simple.
+Using fibre optics means that typically only one source is needed and is simple.
 The fibres give rise to different sized “stars”, and these can be made to “twinkle” and have a range of colours if required, adding to the delight.
 To talk through your Star ceiling project, call us now on 01189820400

 Prices from around £300 per square metre.